 One of the great benefits of our French immersion holidays is our programme of afternoon activities.
 We will take you to some of the great sites of France to get you listening and speaking in real situations.

-Four afternoon outings are organised as part of the Full French Course option.
+Four afternoon outings (except for Wednesday) are organised as part of the Full French Course option.
 Activities might include:

 Just 40 minutes' drive away is Rocamadour, one of the must-see gems of this area and one of the most visited sites in France.
 Built into the cliff side, the town has jaw-dropping views and architecture which defies the dizzying location.
 This is a great opportunity to engage passers-by and shopkeepers.
 We give you a worksheet to help you find out how the town came to be and sniff out the interesting details.
 You'll need to use your French to complete your mission!